237Codes/manyaka_portfolio_website/README.md

 This creates a new problem which does not allow me do animations since I forced the timeline component to display true, it display is always visible

-# Making the projects clickable
+# Project section

+For the project section data, I used an array of objects.

 To make the projects clickable so that I can redirect the user to another site, I will just need to wrap them in an anchor tag

 # Contact me section